AXP-OS/axpos-org/content/docs/guides/updating/automatic.md

 1. Read the [Changelog](/devices/changelogs)!
 1. Keep an eye on the [Automation channel](/docs/overview)
 1. Always do a [Backup](/docs/guides/backuprestore)!
-1. Using Magisk hide? un-do this before upgrading
+1. Using Magisk hide?
+[Undo the hiding of Magisk](/docs/guides/hideroot/#undo-hide) before upgrading
 1. `Android settings -> System -> Updater`
 1. Follow the process